titon/framework/docs/en/packages/intl/index.md

 # Intl Package #

 The Intl package provides tools for the localization and internationalization of an application through the use of message loaders, domain catalogs, and resource bundles.
-Furthermore, the package extends a handful of [Utility](../utility/index.md) classes to automatically proved localized strings and parameters.
+Furthermore, the package extends a handful of [Utility](../utility/index.md) classes to automatically provide localized strings and parameters.

 ### Requirements ###